quotient-im/Quaternion/README.md

   - system-wide: `HKEY_LOCAL_MACHINE\Software\QMatrixClient\quaternion`
   - user-specific: `HKEY_CURRENT_USER\Software\QMatrixClient\quaternion`

-Several settings are not exposed in the UI:
+Several settings not exposed yet in the UI:
 - `UI/suppress_splash` - set this to 1 if you don't want a splash screen
 - `UI/condense_chat` - set this to 1 to make the timeline rendered tighter, without gaps between messages
 - `UI/show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those)